timriser/thanksgiving-recipes/index.md

 ---
 ### Hi!
 I'm Tim, and this is my website.

-Today's exhibit is a piece by a local artist entitled: "Three years without a single commit"
+Today's exhibit is entitled: "Three years without a single commit"